electronicArtefacts Creative technology studio for complex digital systems

 Connected work and ideas.

-Each relation names what connects the two entries and why that connection matters.
+Each link names the relationship between two entries and why it matters.

 production